-For the first three days of the Thai royal cremation ceremony Thai people will wear mourning black, while entertainment venues throughout the country have been requested to stop their programs, or reduce them in line with the somber occasion.
+For the first three days of the Thai royal cremation ceremony Thai people will wear black, while entertainment venues throughout the country have been asked to stop their programs, or reduce them in line with the somber occasion.

 While the Thai royal cremation is not being promoted as a tourist event, the pomp, ceremony and pageantry associated with the occasion are sure to make the funeral of Diana, Princess of Wales, 11 years ago pale into insignificance.

-The Committee on the Organizing of the Thai Royal Cremation Ceremony is expecting hundreds of thousands of Thai’s to join in the cremation ceremony and have made special arrangements for the installation of large television sets at Sanam Luang for people to view the proceedings.
+The Committee on the Organising of the Thai Royal Cremation Ceremony is expecting hundreds of thousands of Thai’s to join in the cremation ceremony and have made special arrangements for the installation of large television screens at Sanam Luang for people to view the proceedings.

 The Thai Treasury Department is also producing three commemorative coins to mark the Thai royal cremation.

-For Thai’s, the death of Princess Galyani is a wakeup call that their revered royal family is aging.
-The king has had some serious health issues recently and late in 2007 had a stroke and was hospitalized for several weeks.
+For Thais, the death of Princess Galyani is a wakeup call that their revered royal family is aging.
+The King has had some serious health issues recently and in late 2007 had a stroke and was hospitalised for several weeks.

 At the time the King and his sister were in the same hospital in Bangkok and thousands of people sat outside holding photographs of the King and Princess, and burning incense to pray for their good health.

-While the loss of such a loved and revered member of the Thai royal family such as Princess Galyani has deeply saddened many Thai’s, the death of their beloved King, who at age 81 is the world’s longest-serving current head of state and the longest-serving monarch in Thai history, is something most Thai’s would care not to contemplate.
+While the loss of such a loved and revered member of the Thai royal family as Princess Galyani has deeply saddened many Thais, the death of their beloved King, who at age 81 is the world’s longest-serving current head of state and the longest-serving monarch in Thai history, is something most Thais would care not to contemplate.